project-sunbird/sunbird.org-docs/developer-docs/upgrade/index.md

 ## Overview

-This document describes upgrade process from Sunbird 2.3.0 to 2.4.0.
+This document describes the upgrade process from Sunbird 2.3.0 to 2.4.0.

 ### Whats new in release-2.4.0